Tipser/slate/docs-v3/elements/source/includes/_components.md

 Displays the product thumbnails.

 <aside class="notice">
-ProductThumbnails component requires an additional container with fixed width and height.
+ProductThumbnails component must be placed in a container with fixed width and height.
 </aside>

 ```jsx